argorar/WebMConverter/README.md

 ## Changelog

+#### Version 3.10.1
+* Fix arguments for advanced filter
+* Update binaries to fix JS player extraction in download feature

 #### Version 3.10.0
-*Add advanced filter.
+* Add advanced filter.
 Now you can change contrast, gamma and saturation and find the right values for your video

 #### Version 3.9.4
 * Check if the application is already running to avoid errors, shows a warning to user.
 It can be disable